MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 <br>

 The “loan_status” column was removed from the DateFrame and place it in its own own DataFrame resulting in two stand alone DataFrames of data.
+The two Dataframes can be viewed below.

 <img src="ReadMe Pics/Pic 3.png" width="785" height="155">